Medical entomology: Cockroach

-Cockroaches carry disease-causing organisms (typically gastroenteritis) as they forage.
-Cockroach excrement and cast skins also contain a number of allergens causing responses such as, watery eyes, rashes, congestion of nasal passages and asthma.
+Cockroaches are known to carry disease-causing organisms, particularly those responsible for gastroenteritis, as they forage in unsanitary environments.
+Their bodies, saliva, and feces can harbor harmful bacteria like Salmonella and E. coli, which are spread when they come into contact with food or surfaces.
+Due to increased international travel and trade, bedbugs, lice, and cockroaches have resurged in cities worldwide.
+Additionally, cockroach excrement and cast skins contain allergens that can trigger allergic reactions in susceptible individuals.
+These allergens can lead to symptoms such as watery eyes, skin rashes, nasal congestion, and asthma.

 Biting insects

 There are many insects that bite including mosquitoes, biting midges, sandflies, black flies, Horse-flies, and stable flies.
 Through feeding, insects or other arthropod vectors can transmit diseases to humans.
+Rising global temperatures have expanded the habitats of mosquitoes, ticks, and sandflies, leading to an increase in diseases such as dengue, Zika virus, and Lyme disease.
+Also altered rainfall patterns and urbanization contribute to stagnant water accumulation, boosting mosquito breeding sites.
 Medical entomologists and other medical professionals have helped to develop vaccines that can prevent humans from contracting some of those diseases.
 They have also developed ways to prevent the arthropods from biting humans.
 According to a study by the Centers for Disease Control and Prevention published in May 2018, illnesses caused by insect bites have tripled from 2004 to 2016.